buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeIonConcentrationSensor.md

+# Pset_SensorTypeIonConcentrationSensor

 A device that senses or detects ion concentration such as water hardness.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.